 With its large student population, Faro has a vibrant nightlife.
 Nightlife in Faro begins late and ends late.
 In the summer, you can find people outside in the city center enjoying a beer.
-The centerpiece of the nightlife in FAro is Rua do Prior, which has several bars and clubs.
+The centerpiece of the nightlife in Faro is Rua do Prior, which has several bars and clubs.
 There is a variety of musical genres that one can enjoy in Faro.
 If you prefer more traditional music, you can visit a performance of Fado.

-The main beach is the Ilha de Faro (8km from Faro towards the airport).
+The main beach is the Praia de Faro (8km from Faro towards the airport).
 Just a few tourists know that just some kilometers from the airport there is one of the longest and best beaches of the Algarve.
-As there is a bridge to this island, it is possible to reach it by car or by bus.
+As there is a bridge to this beach, it is possible to reach it by car or by bus.
 The other beaches of Faro (Farol, Culatra and Deserta) can be reached only by boat from Faro or Olhão.

 Restaurants in Faro